rabix/benten/Readme.md

 # Install VS Code extension

-- Download the VS Code extension file (.vsix) from the releases page
-- In the extensions pane on VS Code use "Install from VSIX..." to install this .vsix file
+Search for "Benten" in the marketplace.
+The name of the client extension if Rabix/benten.
+Follow the usual method to install the extension.

 # Using with VI/Vim